Notes on Proteins used in Fine Emulsion Sausages

 Rind Emulation: “Pork rind is quite tough in texture.
 To soften it, it was precooked before use.
 7.5 kg of rind was cooked in 7.5 kg (litres) of water.
 The cooking time varied from 4 to 5 h for the three batches of pork rind prepared.
 After cooking, the pork rind and water mixture was re-weighed and water added to make up the 15 kg before chopping the mixture in the bowl cutter until a fine, sticky homogenous mass called rind emulsion was formed.
 The rind emulsion was then allowed to cool to room temperature prior to weighing and vacuum packaging.
 The rind emulsion was subsequently stored at -18°C until chemically analysed or used in polony processing.”
 (Mapanda et al., 2015)

-MDM/ MRM: “The only preparation done on the frozen MRM involved cutting it into smaller blocks for the purpose of easy fitting into the bowl cutter.
+MDM/ MRM: “The only preparation done on the frozen MRM involved cutting it into smaller blocks for the purpose of easily fitting into the bowl cutter.
 The cut blocks of MRM were vacuum sealed and frozen until polony processing commenced.”
 (Mapanda et al., 2015)

 Sausage Formulation and Analysis